Gabii3355/16S-taxonomic-profiling-dada2-kraken2/README.md

-# Comparative 16S rRNA Taxonomic Profiling Using DADA2 and Kraken2
+# NGS analysis: Comparative 16S rRNA Taxonomic Profiling Using DADA2 and Kraken2
 ## Overview

 This project presents a comparative analysis of 16S rRNA amplicon sequencing